hellonico/niclojure/texten/01_Start.md

     ~/.lein/profiles.clj

-One very simple but useful plugins is named _lein-pprint_, itself hosted on Clojar.
+One very simple but useful plugin is named _lein-pprint_, itself hosted on Clojar.

 The content of the file above is going to be: